julioacontreras/data-formula/README.md

 ## General Usage

-Is possible use SQL in browser without server:
+Is possible use SQL without server:

 ```js
 import { formula } from 'data-formula';